marchbox/monorail/articles/2022-06/html-isnt-gui/html-isnt-gui.md

 date: 2022-06-04
 ---

 Many web developers take design mockups a bit too literally–thinking the rendered webpages should visually match the mockups.
-While it’s crucial to carry the visual design over to the coded the webpages, there’s so much more to our works than just making visual copies of mockups.
-We develop user interfaces that can be understood and interacted by different people with different tools.
+While it’s crucial to carry the visual design over to the coded webpages, there’s much more to our works than just making visual copies of mockups.
+We develop user interfaces that can be understood and interacted with by different people with different tools.

 ^^^

 The web democratized information access and publishing.
-As web developers, we should hold the responsibility to maintain this openness, to make our webpages as inclusive, understandable, and usable by as many people in the world as possible.
+As web developers, we should hold the responsibility to maintain this openness, and make our webpages as inclusive, understandable, and usable by as many people in the world as possible.

 Webpages are often accessed by using graphical web browsers like Safari and Chrome.
-But there are also screen readers like Jaws and VoiceOver for visual impaired users, they interpret the webpages into audios instead of visuals.
-When developing a webpage, we shouldn’t just focus on its graphical user interface (GUI), but also the more abstract and content-focused user interface.
-Content-focused interface is output agnostic, users can consume the content visually, audibly, or even kinesthetically.
+But there are also screen readers like Jaws and VoiceOver for visually impaired users, and they interpret the webpages into audio instead of visuals.
+Therefore, when developing a webpage, we shouldn’t just focus on its graphical user interface (GUI) but also on the more abstract and content-focused user interface.
+The content-focused interface is output agnostic, users can consume the content visually, audibly, or even kinesthetically.

 ## Mockup to content structure

-When we start to develop a website, we typically think about the site structure first: How many pages?
+When we develop a website, we typically think about the site structure first: How many pages?
 What’s the content hierarchy?
 How does the navigation work?
 What content is shared across all pages?
 And so on.
 We should also do the same for individual webpages.

 When I’m handed over a wireframe or a visual design mockup, the first thing I do is to figure out the content structure: What’s the title of the page (`<h1>`)?
 What are the sections and their headings (`<h2>`-`<h6>`)?
 What are the relationships between different sections?
 Where are the header and footer content boundaries?
 Where is the navigation?
 What’s the main content of the page?
 And so on.